Countries

 Coylton Greener Grid Park

-Statkraft received planning consent for the first phase of Coylton Greener Grid Park in East Ayrshire in February 2024.
-Construction commenced in July 2024
+Statkraft received unanimous planning consent for the first phase of Coylton Greener Grid Park in East Ayrshire in February 2024.
+The initial phase of the project a 50MW Battery Energy Storage System (BESS) project commenced construction in August 2024.
+We expect to complete construction and start storing energy towards the end of 2026.

 East Claydon Greener Grid Park